anisurrahman072/React-Native-Advanced-Guide/List-and-Virtualization/All-ListView-and-Virtualization-Optimization.md

 This above function is for the **_renderItem_** **props functions**.
 Just replace your necessary code in the above function & send the function as **_renderItem_** props function of **SectionList**.

-> # ❝ If you like my Algorithmic way, please do a Follow 🙏
+> # ❝ If you like my Algorithmic way, please give a STAR 🙏

 ### Multi Column view of SectionList